Henry Symeonis: Oath

 The hostility towards Henry Symeonis entered the statutes of the University of Oxford.
 Until 1827, all Bachelors of Arts (BAs) who sought to become Masters of Arts had to swear an oath never to be reconciled with Henry Symeonis.
 The statutes did not explain who Henry Symeonis was or what he had done.
-The archivist Brian Twyne wrote in his 1608 book Antiquitatis Academiae Oxon Apologia that Henry Symeonis was a Regent in Arts who falsely claimed to be a BA in order to enroll in a foreign monastery.
-Twyne cited no source, however.
+The archivist Brian Twyne wrote in his 1608 book Antiquitatis Academiae Oxon Apologia that Henry Symeonis was a Regent in Arts who falsely claimed to be a BA in order to enroll in a foreign monastery, but Twyne did not cite any sources.

 In the 17th century, antiquary Anthony Wood reported that the removal of the oath referring to Henry Symeonis was proposed and rejected, for reasons he does not mention, during the University of Oxford's review of the statutes in 1651–52.
-Alice Millea of Oxford's Bodleian Library wrote in 2023 that she presumes that by that time the true origin and meaning of the oath had already been forgotten, replaced with legends and myths.
+Alice Millea of Oxford's Bodleian Library wrote in 2023 that she presumes that by that time the oath's origin and meaning had already been forgotten, replaced by legends and myths.
 The oath was finally abolished in February 1827, possibly "because nobody knew exactly what they were abolishing".
-The English bishop Christopher Wordsworth, who described the oath as "quaintly personal", wrote in 1874: "It is thought that the culprit had, to gain some end, dissembled his degree in king John's reign."
+The English bishop Christopher Wordsworth, who called the oath "quaintly personal", wrote in 1874: "It is thought that the culprit had, to gain some end, dissembled his degree in king John's reign."

-Millea cites the university's c.
-550-year-long grudge against Henry Symeonis as "a very strange example of the longevity of some University customs, long after they've lost relevance or meaning".
-It has also been cited as an example of why ancient rules should be critically reviewed, and not simply continued because they exist, and nobody remembers why.
-The identity of Henry Symeonis was only rediscovered in 1912 by Oxford's keeper of the archives, Reginald Lane Poole.
+Millea calls the university's c.
+550-year-long grudge against Henry Symeonis "a very strange example of the longevity of some University customs, long after they've lost relevance or meaning".
+It has also been cited as an example of why ancient rules should be critically reviewed, and not simply continued because they exist.
+Details about the identity of Henry Symeonis were not rediscovered until 1912 by Oxford's keeper of the archives, Reginald Lane Poole.